wouter-swierstra/logic-notes/notes/notes.md

 our rule for using assumptions, this is the only rule that is not the introduction or elimination rule of one of the logical operators.
-There are valid philosophical reasons to avoid using this rule, or even reject it as a valid inference rule of our logic---as we will discuss at the end of this chapter.
+There are valid philosophical reasons to avoid using this rule, or even reject it as a valid inference rule of our logic.

 #### Derivable rules